jacMc01/proyecto_latam_hackathon/README.md

 Pero no todo es caos, tambien hay soluciones existentes para evitar e inclusive erradicar este gran problema en el que nos enfrentamos actualmente.

 # proyecto_latam_hackathon
-Proyect organized by Jacqueline Mckay, Aristh Valdiviezo, Dirceo Salazar
+Proyect organized by Jacqueline Mckay, Aristh Valdiviezo, Ibrahim Rosas

 This project talks about the garbage that is in the environment thanks to humans, this page makes the population aware of the evil that we are doing to our surroundings and to the only planet we can inhabit until now.